 It’s no secret that Sylvan’s Engineering courses in the St. Louis region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
-Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
-Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
-We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!
+Through our interactive programs, your aspiring engineer will learn important science, architectural and engineering concepts while powering up his or her imagination and creativity each and every week.
+We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
+We also preview the following week’s project via email so you and your child can get excited for the next session!

-Here’s what our Engineering programs in the St. Louis region include:
+Sylvan’s Engineering courses in the St. Louis region offer: